 Toot Your Horn

 A self-evaluation is your chance to show your company that you take your career growth seriously.
 Use this time to reflect on all that you accomplished this year!
 Think about things you could have executed better and what skills you could expand on to do better next year.
 Take ownership of your performance.
-You probably perform job duties that go above, and beyond and your boss doesn’t even know you do!
+You probably perform job duties above and beyond, and your boss doesn’t even know you do!
 Now is the one time a year when you should tell your supervisor everything you do to help the company achieve more!
-Shine a spotlight on all of your achievements, so your management is aware of all that you do!
+Shine a spotlight on all of your achievements so your management is aware of all that you do!Evaluating Own Performance is key to making headway, Heartland Resumes.

-Strengthen Your Relationships
+Strengthen Your Relationships.

-There is No End Game With Self-Improvement
+There is No End Game With Self-Improvement.

 Feeling motivated?
 Here is another great blog on creating a positive work environment!